cheald/blackbook/README.markdown

 == REQUIREMENTS:

-* Mechanize and its dependencies, for interacting with online providers
+* Mechanize >= 0.9.2 and its dependencies, for interacting with online providers
-* Fastercsv for reading CSV, Mechanize >= 0.7.0 for page scraping

 == INSTALL:

 1. gem sources -a http://gems.github.com
-2. sudo gem install purzelrakete-blackbook
+2. sudo gem install cheald-blackbook

 == THANKS: